syedgalib/debug-kit/README.txt

 == Description ==

-WP Logger is a PHP debugging tool for WordPress.
+Debug Kit is a PHP debugging tool for WordPress.

 ## Uses
 ### Add Log